 I am an Assistant Professor in the Computer Science Department and the Cyber Security Program at the Worcester Polytechnic Institute.
-I have also worked as a Cyber Security Research Scientist in the Cyber and Information Security Research Group at the Oak Ridge National Laboratory.
-I am continuing my relationship with Oak Ridge as a Joint Faculty Appointee.
+I also worked as a Cyber Security Research Scientist in the Cyber and Information Security Research Group at the Oak Ridge National Laboratory.
+I am continuing the Oak Ridge relationship as a Joint Faculty Appointee.
 I am the co-director of WPI's Scholarship for Service Program, an NSF-funded cyber security scholarship program.
 I earned my B.S. in Computer Science from Ohio University in 2004 and my M.S. and Ph.D. in Computer Science from Indiana University in 2006 and 2009, respectively.
 My research interests are in networking, security, and systems.

 In the 2014-2015 academic year, I will be teaching Computer Networks (CS 4516) in B Term, Operating Systems (CS 3013) in C Term, and Network Security (CS 4404) in D Term.
 I have taught each of these courses in the past and prior classes and materials can be found on my teaching page.